manueldinisjunior/manueldinisjunior/README.md

 🪪 Introduction:

-I am a web developer specializing in solving problems with modern web technology.
+I am a full stack software developer specializing in solving problems with modern web technology.

 🌐 [Web Portfolio](https://manueldinisjunior.de/) for more information and contact.